b72uno/courses/udacity/RND/projects/search-and-sample-return/writeup_template.md

         nav_angle = np.clip(np.mean(Rover.nav_angles*180/np.pi), -15, 15) * 0.3
         Rover.steer = sample_angle + nav_angle
 ```
 otherwise, steer normally.
 My attempt at wall crawling was not that successful, probably with more trial and error a better way could be found.
-Note that I have added a `steering_bias` to `RoverState` class.
+Note that I have added a `steering_bias` attribute to `RoverState` class.

 ```python
         else: